fieldtrip/website/getting_started/neuromag.md

 The variable 'dat' contains all the data for 317 channels for all samples.
 This is a recording of 396 seconds sampled at 1000 Hz.

-When this works you are sure that FieldTrip can handle your dataset and you can start to analyse your data as described [here](/tutorial/introduction).
+When this works you are sure that FieldTrip can handle your dataset and you can start to analyze your data as described [here](/tutorial/introduction).

 ## Special issues